Getting Licensed as a Child Development Facility in the District of Columbia

 Exemptions to Licensure

-The following child care and development services shall be exempt from obtaining a license to operate a facility:
+The following early care and education services shall be exempt from obtaining a license to operate a facility:

 - Occasional babysitting in a babysitter’s home or a child’s home for the children of one family;